 That may seem obvious, but it all comes down to airline scheduling.
 Most major carriers like American, Delta, and United run three or more flights per day between cities.
 But ultra-low-cost carriers like Spirit, Frontier, or Allegiant might fly that same route just once a day – or maybe even just a few days per week.

-Here’s an example: Delta is scheduled to operate seven flights from Minneapolis-St. Paul (MSP) down to Orlando (MCO) next Monday, while Sun Country will run four flights.
-Spirit, meanwhile, has just one flight a day.
+Here's an example: Delta is scheduled to operate seven flights from Minneapolis-St. Paul (MSP) over to Las Vegas (LAS) next Monday, while Sun Country will run just two.
+Spirit and Frontier, meanwhile, have just one flight a day.

-If problems start to snowball and cancellations stack up, Spirit only has one flight a day to get you down to Orlando or back home to Minneapolis.
-If they cancel that flight, you’d have no nonstop alternatives on Spirit until at least the following day.
-And if cancellations mount, Spirit suddenly has to figure out how to get several days worth of passengers onto one flight.
-It doesn’t work, and more issues ensue.
+If problems start to snowball and cancellations stack up, Spirit and Frontier only have one flight a day to get you to Las Vegas or back home to Minneapolis.
+If they cancel that flight, you'd have no nonstop alternatives until at least the following day.
+And if cancellations mount, both airlines suddenly has to figure out how to get several days worth of passengers onto one flight.
+It doesn't work, and more issues ensue.

 This isn't fun, but canceled flights and long delays are unavoidable.
 Unfortunately, that's only likely to continue in this strange new normal for air travel.
 Airlines canceling flights is going to happen again.
 And again.
 And again.